Latest COVID-19 Health and Guidance Information - Read here ›

 This week is International Compost Awareness Week, so it got us thinking more about organic waste management.

-All Local Authorities provide recycling collections from households, in the main these cover paper, glass, tins… etc. But the collection of “organic waste” for recycling, such as food waste and garden waste, varies widely across the UK.
+All Local Authorities provide recycling collections from households, in the main these cover paper, glass, tins… etc. But the collection of “organic waste” for recycling, such as food waste and garden waste, varies widely across recycling companies in the UK.

 Composting is nature’s way of recycling organic waste, being environmentally responsible and cost-effective, so in an ideal world, all organic waste should be composted.